Blackboard Learn includes an email function for administrators to quickly email sets of users:

 To improve the security related to outbound email, SMTP authentication is supported starting with Blackboard Learn 9.1 Q4 2017.
 You can configure the mail server completely in the Administrator Panel.
 For legacy purposes, the bb-config.properties file also has added parameters.
 The parameters can be used for configuration if no registry entry has been created using the Administrator Panel.
 If the registry exists, it will be used instead of bb-config.properties.
 Changes to the configuration file are noted below.

 When upgrading from a prior release, previous settings are maintained and the new configurations are at their defaults—not using authentication or encryption.
-Administrators can enable these features after upgrade.
+Administrators can enable these features after an upgrade.
 Errors with email continue to be in the same email logs.

 ## The boolean flag to indicate whether the SMTP server requires authentication, the value can be either true or false(default) ##